ToshioCP/Gtk4-tutorial/src/sec33.src.md

 The second column (GtkColumnViewColumn) sets its factory property to GtkSignalListItemFactory.
 It uses three signals setup, bind and unbind.
-The following is their sgnal handlers.
+The following shows the signal handlers.

 @@@include
 listeditor/listeditor.c setup2_cb bind2_cb unbind2_cb